"To and fro in seven chambers there stalked, in fact, a multitude of dreams."

 Needle-Boy Takes a Trip

 The world was dead.

 No one knew how much of it was true.
-Everyone had their own theories.
+Everybody had their own theories.
 Some said that they were all the descendants of a medical experiment.
 Others said that their ancestors had escaped a tyrannical government.
 Still others reversed that, and said they were prisoners.
 No one could say for certain, because no one knew how long they’d been down in the Last Tomorrow, at the Party.

 You didn’t keep years in the Party, only days.
 And really, only hours: the hours spent in the Arms, where your body blankly toiled while your mind dreamed lovely dreams, the hours spent in the Recovery Room, where the cutters tweaked your exhausted flesh.
 Those hours were downtime, numb and empty.
-The real time was Party Time, where you drank and drugged and sugged and fugged.
+The real time was Party Time, where you drank and drugged and fought and fugged.
 That was Grotto Time.
 That was Life.